datatovalue/datatovalue-tools/README.md

 [Profiling Functions](docs/profiling_functions.md) | Functions to support data quality assurance activities by modelling, integrating and analysing table contents and metadata.
 [JSON Functions](docs/json_functions.md) | Functions to support automatic schema parsing and JSON parser deployment, to support accurate data transfer and efficient data pipeline development.
 [SQL Parsers](docs/sql_parsers.md) | Functions which parse SQL queries and derive the logical structure and dependency graph.
+[Monitor Functions](docs/monitor_functions.md) | Functions which are used to monitor BigQuery resources and resource status.

 ## Deployment
 Functions are live and deployed across in the `datatovalue-tools` BigQuery project for all global regions and multi-regions.
 Note that the dataset names contain underscores instead of dashes (e.g. functions in `europe-north1` are in the dataset `datatovalue-tools.europe_north1`).